DoSomething/mbc-user-import/README.md

 ## mbc-user-import

-A consumer for the userImport queue that will be used to import user accounts via inpoort SCV files.
+A consumer for the userImport queue that will be used to import user accounts via inpoort SCV files or byrequests to Northstar.
 Detection of the source is within the message payloads.
-Based on the user data and the source activities are processed:
+Based on the user data and the source activities cobinations of the following are processed by sending messages to other consumers responsible for each task:

 - Drupal user creation
 - Mobile Commons submission